Klipper3d/klipper/docs/Debugging.md

 ## Manually sending commands to the micro-controller

-Normally, the host klippy.py process would be used to translate gcode commands to Klipper micro-controller commands.
+Normally, the host klippy.py process would be used to translate G-Code commands to Klipper micro-controller commands.
 However, it's also possible to manually send these MCU commands (functions marked with the DECL_COMMAND() macro in the Klipper source code).
 To do so, run: